-If you think meditation is just for hippies, think again.
-There is solid medical evidence that regular meditation can help manage pain, as well as boost the spirits of arthritis patients who are coping with lifestyle changes, stress, or depression after their diagnosis.
+If you think meditation isn’t for you, you may want to reconsider your views, There is solid medical evidence that regular meditation can help manage pain, as well as boost the spirits of arthritis patients who are coping with lifestyle changes, stress, or depression after their diagnosis.

 Among the most notable programs for pain management is the Mindfulness-Based Stress Reduction (MBSR) program, developed in the 1970’s by Jon Kabat-Zinn at the University of Massachusetts.
 Kabat-Zinn’s book, The Full Catastrophe, documents cases of patients who were debilitated by chronic pain until they began an eight-week MSBR class.
 Mindfulness, for Zinn, is described as a “systematic cultivation of awareness.”
 Meditation has also gained the attention of the medical community.